-Weeks 9-10: The theme for each week will be decided by the previous Monday morning.
+Week 10: The theme for the week will be decided by the previous Monday morning.

 Requirements

 There are no formal requirements for the course.
 The level of mathematics required is no higher than for the core microeconomics and game theory classes.